saxix/drf-api-checker/README.md

                'result': ResultFactory(),
                }

-ApiCheckerBase can produce API test with minimum effort but it is offers less flexibility than the use of ApiCheckerMixin.
+ApiCheckerBase can produce API test with minimum effort but it offers less flexibility than ApiCheckerMixin.

 **pytest**